• Skip to primary navigation

 Others argue that Romans pickled various forms of cabbage and were more likely to be the pioneers of modern-day sauerkraut.

-One thing is certain: prior to refrigeration as we know it, our ancestors preserved many foods by the process known as wild fermentation or culturing.
+One thing is certain: prior to refrigeration as we know it, our ancestors preserved many foods through wild fermentation or culturing.
 They learned that this would provide a source of nutrients during the non-growing months.

 Captain James Cook always brought a large batch of sauerkraut with him on his long sea voyages because he quickly learned it prevented scurvy, a disease resulting from vitamin C deficiency.

-No matter where sauerkraut originated, we're just glad it made a comeback because there are so many reasons to love this raw kraut.
+No matter where sauerkraut originated, we're glad it made a comeback because there are many reasons to love this raw kraut.

-Raw sauerkraut is a lacto-fermented food with health benefits that are far beyond those of fresh cabbage.
+Raw sauerkraut is a lacto-fermented food with health benefits far beyond fresh cabbage.

 As is true with all fermented foods, sauerkraut is rich in beneficial gut-healthy probiotics.
 One of the benefits of consuming foods rich in probiotics and live enzymes is that it makes the nutrients more bio-available, making it easier to digest.

-In addition to improving digestion, sauerkraut probiotics helps the body absorb these nutrients more easily, making it more nutritious.
+In addition to improving digestion, sauerkraut probiotics help the body absorb these nutrients more easily, making it more nutritious.

 sauerkraut up close in wooden bowl.